restic/restic/doc/manual_rest.rst

-          --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int           limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                   do not use a local cache --no-lock                    do not lock the repo, this allows some operations on read-only repos -o, --option key=value           set extended option (key=value, can be specified multiple times) --password-command command   shell command to obtain the repository password from (default: $RESTIC_PASSWORD_COMMAND)
+          --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int           limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                   do not use a local cache --no-lock                    do not lock the repository, this allows some operations on read-only repositories -o, --option key=value           set extended option (key=value, can be specified multiple times) --password-command command   shell command to obtain the repository password from (default: $RESTIC_PASSWORD_COMMAND)
       -p, --password-file file         file to read the repository password from (default: $RESTIC_PASSWORD_FILE)